KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project/README.md

 - **Docker** for reproducibility.
 - **Markdown** for documentation.

-# 🚀 Day 1 Report
+## 🚀 Hackathon End Report

-## ✅ What we got done
+### ✅ What we got done

-1. 🧐 Figured out how the doublet detection pipeline works
+1. 🧐 Figured out how the overall pipeline works
-2. Adapted the random based method of scDblFinder to the workflow
+2. Adapted the random based method of scDblFinder to run with Nextflow
+3. Adapted this into it's own standalone pipeline for testing
+4. Downloaded and processed a small annotated scRNAseq datasets to use as test data
+5. Newer team members had to:
+   - finish the [intro to nextflow](https://training.nextflow.io/latest/), preferably up to **hello-modules ASAP**
+   - set up their local environments as detailed [here](https://training.nextflow.io/latest/envsetup/), [here](https://nf-co.re/docs/nf-core-tools/installation) and here in this repo's [repo scdev.yml](https://github.com/KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project/blob/main/scdev.yml) for the local conda env
+   - fork the necessary repos [1](https://github.com/KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project) and [2](https://github.com/KurayiChawatama/scdownstream)
+   - **IMPORTANT NOTE** make sure to install the nf-core, nextflow, python, yml, R and github copilot extensions etc. for vscode

-## To Dos
+### 📃 Still To Dos

-### High Priority/Easy Small Tasks

 1. Adapt the [scDblFinder clustering based method](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/templates/scDblFinder_clusters.R) into a module.
 See [this example](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/templates/scDblFinder_random.R)
-2. Adapt the random method's process into the broader pipeline creating all the necessary auxiliary files as per the [contribution guidelines](https://nf-co.re/docs/tutorials/contributing_to_nf-core/contributing_to_pipelines)
+2. Adapt the random method's process into the broader pipeline creating all the necessary auxiliary files as per the [contribution guidelines](https://nf-co.re/docs/tutorials/contributing_to_nf-core/contributing_to_pipelines) and to use the [script:template format](https://www.nextflow.io/docs/latest/process.html)
 3. Create the docker image with all the dependencies([see the scDblFinder environment.yml](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/environment.yml)) needed for the scDblFinder package to work using [this site](https://seqera.io/containers/). **Make sure it contains a specific version of R and python(3.12) for reproducibility**
 4. Remove `#still bioconda` comment from environment yml
-5. Newer team members should:
-   - finish the [intro to nextflow](https://training.nextflow.io/latest/), preferably up to **hello-modules ASAP**
-   - set up their local environments as detailed [here](https://training.nextflow.io/latest/envsetup/), [here](https://nf-co.re/docs/nf-core-tools/installation) and here in this repo's [repo scdev.yml](https://github.com/KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project/blob/main/scdev.yml) for the local conda env
-   - fork the necessary repos [1](https://github.com/KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project) and [2](https://github.com/KurayiChawatama/scdownstream)
-   - **IMPORTANT NOTE** make sure to install the nf-core, nextflow, python, yml, R and github copilot extensions etc. for vscode

----

-### Lower Priority Tasks

-1. Download and process (if necessary) small annotated scRNAseq datasets to use as test data
+5. Download and processed a different annotated scRNAseq datasets to use as test data to confirm it doesn't call all singlets as in previous test
-2. Add the other contributors to this readme and check it for syntax errors
+6. Research other sequencing platforms, the module is currently 10x Chromium specific (see multiplate rate calculation step)
+7. Check if the pipeline as a whole handles inputs as Suerat object conversion automatically
+8. Get a forked then locally cloned version of the pipeline to run locally
-3. Move on to the Mouse annotation support!
+9. Move on to adding the Mouse annotation support!
-4. Move on to Adapt the pipeline 's doublet removal modules to work with the detected doublets
+10. Move on to Adapt the pipeline 's doublet removal modules to work with the detected doublets